Buttaa/eth2-knowledge-base/howToMulticlient.md

 Install [Hyper-V](https://www.deskmodder.de/blog/wp-content/uploads/2018/08/hyper-v-installer-1.zip) by running the .bat file. <sup> [Download source](https://www.deskmodder.de/blog/2018/08/23/windows-10-home-hyper-v-aktivieren/) </sup>

-You will need to have "[Virtualization](https://docs.docker.com/docker-for-windows/troubleshoot/#virtualization-must-be-enabled)" enabled, which you can check in your Taskmanager.
+You will need to have "[Virtualization](https://docs.docker.com/docker-for-windows/troubleshoot/#virtualization-must-be-enabled)" enabled, which you can check in the Taskmanager.

 <details>
   <summary>Virtualization enabled</summary>